Nurses are vital to the work we do here at our hospitals. They are key in contributing to the health and wellbeing of our patients.

 In this section

-If you have ever thought about working in nursing, or are already a nurse and want to know more about working in the Trust, there is a wealth of information in this section.
+If you have ever thought about working in nursing, or are already a nurse and want to know more about working at our hospitals, there is a wealth of information in this section.